 Of course, many classes need to address religion - for example, you can't teach history without talking about religion.
 It's critical to teach about religion, but to not promote or advocate a particular religious worldview.

-Classes should be objective:
+Classes should be objective and accurate:

 - Present classes using an unbiased perspective, to the extent possible.